averms/base16-cmus/README.md

 [base16-xresources]: https://github.com/chriskempson/base16-xresources
 [base16-iterm2]: https://github.com/martinlindhe/base16-iterm2

-Cmus color display is a little borked, so the colors from 8 - 15 aren't actually taken from the shell color pallete, they are just bold/brighter (depending on terminal emulator) versions of 0 - 7.
+Cmus color display is a little borked, so the shell colors from 8-15 aren't actually taken from the shell color pallete, they are just bold/brighter (depending on terminal emulator) versions of 0-7.
 You can see the relevant source code [here].
+This doesn't affect any of the themes here because they only use shell colors up to 7 (you don't need that many different colors for the UI of a music program).

 [here]: https://github.com/cmus/cmus/blob/d1290d50f9f7585c43b9e1326c0d6d1e0b4583f6/ui_curses.c#L1780